jackmichaud/modular-mcp/README.md

-# 🌤️ Weather Tool Server
+# 🌤️ Modular MCP Server & Client

 This project provides a modular and extensible tool server built on `FastMCP`.
 It supports multiple tools organized across files and is compatible with a local or remote client that communicates via the MCP protocol.